groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/barcode-extraction/extract-barcodes-groupdocs-parser-java/_index.md

 ```

 ### Define the Area of Interest on the Page
-To extract barcodes from a specific area, you need to define a `Rectangle` representing that region.
-Here's how:
+Specify the rectangular region that contains the barcode.
+Adjust the coordinates to match your document layout:

 ```java
 Rectangle rectangle = new Rectangle(new Point(590, 80), new Size(150, 150));
 PageAreaOptions options = new PageAreaOptions(rectangle);
 ```

-### Extract Barcodes
+### Extract Barcodes from the Specified Area
-Use the defined options to extract barcodes from the specified area:
+Use the `getBarcodes` method with the area options you just defined:

 ```java
 Iterable<PageBarcodeArea> barcodes = parser.getBarcodes(options);